 The Importance of Calculating Your Home’s Energy Consumption

-- When you receive a new energy bill, write down the usage for the last day of the billing cycle.
-This becomes your baseline.
+Baseline Establishment: When you receive your new energy bill, make it a habit to note the usage on the last day of the billing cycle.
+This figure becomes your baseline for comparison.

-- Check your electric meter once a week, ensuring you do so at the same relative time each week.
+Weekly Meter Checks: Set a weekly routine to check your electric meter, ensuring you do so at the same time each week.
+Consistency is key.

-- Note any out-of-the-ordinary activity in the house that might have occurred since your last reading.
+Monitoring for Changes: Pay attention to any unusual or out-of-the-ordinary activities in your household that may have occurred since your last meter reading.

 Here’s an example of how this could look: